thisisthedave/tasknotes/docs/settings/task-defaults.md

 ## Folder and File Management

-You can specify a **Default Tasks Folder** where all new tasks will be created.
+You can specify a **Default Tasks Folder** where new tasks will be created.
 You can also configure the **Task Tag** that identifies notes as TaskNotes, and you can specify a list of **Excluded Folders** that will be ignored by the plugin.

-TaskNotes also provides a flexible system for **Filename Generation**.
+TaskNotes also provides a system for **Filename Generation**.
 You can choose from a variety of patterns, including title-based, timestamp-based, and Zettelkasten-style, or you can create your own custom filename template.

 ## Default Task Properties